engineyard/ey-docs/pages/asset-pipeline.md

-# Rails 3.1 Asset pipeline tips for AppCloud
+# Rails 3.1 Asset pipeline tips for Cloud

 The asset pipeline is arguably the biggest new feature in Rails 3.1.
-There are some important things to know when deploying applications using the asset pipeline to AppCloud.
+There are some important things to know when deploying applications using the asset pipeline to Cloud.

 Topics covered on this page: